mattsb42/accretion/README.rst

 #.
 Only the primary public artifact repositories will be considered as dependency sources.
 #.
 All artifacts and Layers will be publicly consumable.
+#.
+The license info for the Layer cannot be determined.
+#.
+Project names must not exceed 70 characters.
+   This is to save space to add runtime information to the Layer name.
+   Initially, we use the language specified at the start to build a separate artifact for every runtime.
+   A better approach might be to require specified runtimes from the start, but this will have its own issues because the artifacts for one language version might not always be compatible with the artifacts for other language versions.

 Solution
 ********